Nicknames of Atlanta: SWATS

 The OutKast song "Peaches (Intro)" states: "For ... the SWATS ...
 Cause it ain't nuttin but King Shit, all day, err'day".
 Another Outkast song, "Ova da Wudz" states "put the SWATS, SWATS on your car."

-Goodie Mob song "I Refuse Limitation" states "SWATS G.A. by way of Cascade Heights", while their song "Goodie Bag" states "Cause in da SWAT's red hots don't drip or bleed", and in "All A's", Cee Lo Green's chorus states "But don't you dare ride through the SWATS without, at least 30 shots".
+Goodie Mob song "I Refuse Limitation" states "SWATS G.A. by way of Cascade Heights", while their song "Goodie Bag" states "Cause in da SWAT's red hots don't drip or bleed", and in "All A's", CeeLo Green's chorus states "But don't you dare ride through the SWATS without, at least 30 shots".

 Erick Sermon rapped "I'm in New York now but I represent the SWATS and A-Town.", in his song "Future Thug" from his sixth solo album 'Chilltown, New York' in 2004.